Dynamic Asynchronous Iterations: Results

 The proof that these conditions imply that the iteration is convergent is a generalisation of the proof in~\cite{anonymised} which in turn was based off the work in~\cite{gurney17ultrametrics}.
 The main thrust of the reduction to the dynamic ACO conditions is relatively simple.
-As $\aFun^{ep}$ is strictly contracting on orbits \& its fixed points, it possesses a unique fixed point $x^*_{ep}$.
-As all distances are bounded above by $d^{ep}_{\max}$, the box $\boxSet^{ep}(k)_i$ can then be defined as the set of the states which are at a distance of no more than $d^{ep}_{\max} - k$ from $(x^*_{ep})_i$, the $i^{th}$ component of the fixed point.
+As $\aFun^{ep}$ is strictly contracting on orbits \& its fixed points, it possesses a fixed point $x^*$.
+As all distances are bounded above by some value, which we will call $k^*$, the box $\boxSet^{ep}_i(k)$ can then be defined as the set of the states which are at a distance of no more than $k^* - k$ from $x^*_i$.
 This is now fleshed out in more detail.

 \begin{theorem} If $\aFun$ is a dynamic AMCO then $\aFun$ is a dynamic ACO. \end{theorem}